helico-kalki/Kalki/README.md

 ### 🎀 Other Functionality
 - 🏓 Pan with Middle Mouse Click
 - 🖱 Zoom with Ctrl and Mouse Scroll
+- 📮 Config File to Customize Kalki to your needs (config.py)

 ## 🎆 Further Ambition
-📝 The Selection tool is very limited, it's only possible to move the Selection and to only draw in the Selection.
-The Color Bucket and the Gradient tool are of course meant to fill the selection, not simply the canvas.
-Also, in the colored_textures folder there's a texture for Magic Selection - just if someone wants to code it...
+📝 The Color Bucket and the Gradient tool are of course meant to fill the selection, not simply the canvas.
+This is yet to be implemented.

 🎪 I aim for an even more sharp design, but I'm limited by (my knowledge of) PyQt - although this is the best option by functionality.
 Especially opening the Text tool is something i'd have implemented into the main frame, not an external window.